Peter King's Monday Morning QB: On Browns, Draft

 “He texted me earlier today.
 I was in awe.
 Matt Stafford texted me!
 I actually responded, ‘Mr. Stafford.’ ”

-—Lions first round center Frank Ragnow, on Friday.
+—Lions first-round center Frank Ragnow, on Friday.

 IV